 Who wouldn’t like to see guys running around in designer leggings and neoprene sweatshirts?
-Or girls dressed like they just came back from a casting to the newest Tomb Raider movie?
-This collection gave us something fresh and attractive and filled The blogosphere with overwhelming amount of WANG hype.
+Or girls dressed like they just came back from casting to the newest Tomb Raider movie?
+This collection gave us something fresh and attractive and filled The blogosphere with an overwhelming amount of WANG hype.
 Yasssssss.

 2. Maison Martin Margiela for H&M

 Just a moment before John Galliano took over the Margiela fashion house, the brand created an artistic collection, some sort of throwback Thursday selection of what the legendary Belgian designer introduced to people in the past.
 Full of crazy, typical for Margiela ideas, such as painted shoes, painted jeans, reversed jackets, sweaters made of football scarves, fur coat, crazy necklaces, duvet-coat (amazing).
-I remember buying myself a sweater illusion long sleeve top and a pair of Chelsea boots painted in white, that I never wore in public, because at 16 years old, I was too scared of people’s reaction.
+I remember buying myself a sweater illusion long sleeve top and a pair of Chelsea boots painted in white, that I never wore in public because at 16 years old, I was too scared of people’s reaction.

 1. Versace for H&M

 Some people just play by different rules.
-I’m rich bitch, I’m the upper class sings Lady Gaga, in her 2013 song about Donatella Versace – woman who takes kitsch to such Italian, such fabulous level that everything can be forgiven.
+I’m rich bitch, I’m the upper class sings Lady Gaga, in her 2013 song about Donatella Versace – the woman who takes kitsch to such Italian, such fabulous level that everything can be forgiven.